Abbot

 Northeast of the namesake park, the shady streets climb the gentle slopes of the area known as Ives Woods, which has one of the highest median household incomes in Ann Arbor.
 Even higher in income is the area north of Washtenaw Ave., where eclectic homes on large, wooded lots dot the streets stretching east toward Huron Pkwy.

-Burns Park includes the South University business district, home to the eighteen-story, 240-unit University Towers apartments—ugly to some, but home to Madonna back in the mid-1970s during her brief undergraduate stint.
-Starting in the mid-2000s, developers began creating new luxury student high-rises, including the ten-story Z Place on East University, the fourteen-story Landmark kitty-corner from U Towers, and the thirteen-story Sterling Arbor Blu, which rises above the Pizza House restaurant.
-The twelve-story Vic Village North and the fourteen-story Six11 were built most recently.
-Construction on thirteen-story Vic Village South, which began in early 2022, is expected to reach completion in time for the fall 2024 semester.
+Burns Park includes the South University business district, home to the eighteen-story, 240-unit University Towers apartments—ugly to some, but home to Madonna back in the mid-1970s during her brief undergraduate stint at U-M. Starting in the mid-2000s, developers began creating new luxury student high-rises, including the ten-story Z Place on East University, the fourteen-story Landmark kitty-corner from U Towers, and the thirteen-story Sterling Arbor Blu, which rises above the Pizza House restaurant.
+The latest additions are the twelve-story Vic Village North, thirteen-story Vic Village South, and the fourteen-

 Near Packard and Hill, older houses occupied by longtime residents mingle with large fraternity, sorority, and cooperative houses and student apartment buildings.
 More student rentals are sprinkled around Lower Burns Park (affectionately “LoBuPa”) south and west of Packard; nonstudents predominate in the 262-unit Ann Arbor Woods apartments on Medford.